guillaume-humbert/python3-sqlalchemy/doc/_sources/core/types.txt

 The :class:`.TypeDecorator` allows the creation of custom types which add bind-parameter and result-processing behavior to an existing type object.
-It is used when additional in-Python marshalling of data to and from the database is required.
+It is used when additional in-Python marshaling of data to and from the database is required.

 .. autoclass:: TypeDecorator